jborichevskiy/up-and-to-the-right/content/ideas.md

 ## Tech support tools

-- A service to let family members collaboratively manage an email for older/non-tech savvy relatives to prevent phishing and have easy access.
+- A service to let family members collaboratively manage an email for older/non-tech savvy relatives to prevent phishing, and to maintain easy access for tech support.

-## Productivity
+## Productivity & Health

 - Try associating left hand phone use with productive things like reading and flashcard review, and right hand with social media
     - Not sure if this would actually help anything
+- Disconnect Day: no internet whatsoever, save for 2 email checks.
+Ideally weekly.

-# This ideas page
+## This page

 - Upvote and downvote buttons
+- Tags